Trader Joe’s Cauliflower Gnocchi With Onions, Peas and Turkey Bacon

 Thank you so much!

-1. Oh yay!
-So glad you enjoyed this recipe, Katherine.
-Thanks for making it and for coming back to leave a review.
-I so appreciate it!
+So glad you loved this recipe, Louisa.
+Thanks for coming back to leave a review.
+I SO appreciate it!